mlatu-lang/mlatu/CONTRIBUTING.md

 ## Setup

-To create a local copy of mlatu with all necessary dependencies, you will need to install Rust and Swi-Prolog.
+To create a local copy of mlatu with all necessary dependencies, you will need to install Rust and Erlang.
 To install Rust, follow the instructions at <https://rustup.rs>.
-To install Swi-Prolog, you can find a download at <https://www.swi-prolog.org/Download.html>.
+To install Erlang, you can find a download at <https://www.erlang.org/downloads>.

 To contribute to mlatu, it's easiest to install the GitHub CLI tool (instructions are at <https://github.com/cli/cli#installation>).
 After installation, authenticate yourself by running `gh auth login`.
 Then, fork and download a local copy of the repository by running `gh repo fork mlatu-lang/mlatu`.